 What the Bible Says About the Credibility of Its Reports

 The question of credibility is one the Bible itself anticipates and provides an answer for.
 The apostle John produced five of the New Testament’s twenty-seven books.
 In his introduction to one of those books, John wanted to make sure readers understood why they could trust his accounts.

 1 John 1:1-3 (NKJV) That which was from the beginning, which we have heard, which we have seen with our eyes, which we have looked upon, and our hands have handled, concerning the Word of life- 2 the life was manifested, and we have seen, and bear witness, and declare to you that eternal life which was with the Father and was manifested to us- 3 that which we have seen and heard we declare to you, that you also may have fellowship with us; and truly our fellowship is with the Father and with His Son Jesus Christ.

-That which was from the beginning, which we have heard, which we have seen with our eyes, which we have looked upon, and our hands have handled...that which we have seen and heard we declare to you.— The Apostle John
+That which was from the beginning, which we have heard, which we have seen with our eyes, which we have looked upon, and our hands have handled...that which we have seen and heard we declare to you.

 Someone once asked me, “Why wasn't the resurrection of Christ reported anywhere outside the New Testament?
 Seems like an event that astounding would have been reported all over the place.”

-If there had been only one of them, it might be claimed that he was somehow confused, or mentally unstable.
+If there had been only one of them, it might be claimed that he was somehow confused, was mentally unstable, or simply had a bad memory.
 So, God arranged for there to be at least twelve of them, all giving the same basic account of events.

 The Answer to the Question

 History records that most of that apostolic group proved their veracity by their willingness to die a martyr’s death rather than recant the claims they made.
 In the 21st century we know that it is not unusual for suicide bombers, and other fanatics, to be willing to give up their lives for what they believe in.
 But nobody willingly goes to their death for what they know to be a lie.